Pot Metal (diecastings) Repair

 But 'potmetal' is zinc or aluminum, and the parts are very thin-walled, so the molten metal must be driven into a complicated metal mold at high pressure.
 These molds costs thousands of dollars and you can't afford it for one or a few pieces.

 If you can't find a replacement and yours can't be glued.
 I'd suggest you look for a machine shop to make you a steel bracket.
 Good luck.

 December 14, 2012

-I have vinyl top trim molding off a 1970 mustang, trim is made out pot metal.
+Q. I have vinyl top trim molding off a 1970 mustang, trim is made out pot metal.
 The trim is in good shape, but four of the fastening studs broke off doing removal.
 The nuts don't require threads.
 But the trim needs fit tight to the bottom edge of the vinyl trim.
-Need to be careful parts only made one year, no aftermarket replacements, paid a pretty penny for the parts.
-Thanks in advance
+Need to be careful; parts were only made one year, no aftermarket replacements, paid a pretty penny for the parts.
+Thanks in advance.

 - Jasper, Florida, USA

 Q. I'm restoring a 64 Fairlane Sports Coupe.
 There are four pieces of (pot) metal which have chrome line then painted black line then chrome, black, etc. Guessing they might be pot metal because of the year.
 Side chrome & stainless body trim.

 They are VERY bubbled and need to be repaired and re-chromed - any suggestions?

 A. Hi Bruce.
 They were probably nickel-chrome plated all over, and then the black stripes painted on (despite paint not sticking very well to chrome).